LiBuchauer/libuchauer.github.io/lab.md

 ### Our research interests
 <img style="width:9em" src="images/buchauer_lab.png" align="right">
-Our group collaborates with experimentalists and clinicians on translational infectious disease & fundamental immunology research projects and develops computational tools for the analysis of omics data.
+Our group collaborates with experimentalists and clinicians on translational infectious disease & fundamental immunology research projects and develops computational tools for the analysis of omics and flow data.

 Our research includes analyzing, modeling, and interpreting high-dimensional biomedical datasets, comprising single-cell or bulk omics assays, spatial assays, clinical data and more.
 Approaches employed by and developed in our lab include - but are not limited to - mathematical models, computer simulations, and machine learning methods.